afsc-assessments/ebswp_2023/doc/EBSpollock.md

-Explore “A” season trends in mean weight at length with a GAM or similar technique, to determine if the trends are either predominantly environmental or predominantly fishery-driven Regarding sR, explore alternative fixed values or estimation methods.
+Explore “A” season trends in mean weight at length with a GAM or similar technique, to determine if the trends are either predominantly environmental or predominantly fishery-driven, Regarding $\sigma_R$, explore alternative fixed values or estimation methods.

    - _Trends in mean weight given length are again presented.
-The extent that fishery effects this pattern was shown to be related to timing.
-Further work is needed to establish a mean baseline (in time and space) to try to sort out environmental effects hypotheses._
+The extent that fishery affects this pattern was shown to be related to timing.
+Further work is needed to establish a mean baseline (in time and space) to try to sort out environmental effects hypotheses.
+Values of $\sigma_R$ were explored in previous years, no further work was done on this in 2019._

 _We included an expanded evaluation of fishery performance this year.
 Specifically, we